ray-project/kuberay/docs/guidance/head-command.md

-# Specify container commands for head Pod
+# Specify container commands for Ray head/worker Pods
-You can execute commands on the head pod at two timings:
+You can execute commands on the head/worker pods at two timings:

 * (1) **Before `ray start`**: As an example, you can set up some environment variables that will be used by `ray start`.